svrc-pivotal/examples/saml-sso/README.md

 - f) ensure you have the appropriate Java version setup for Tomcat:  OpenAM 12.0 supports Java 8; OpenAM 11.0 requires Java 7

-**Note** OpenAM 11.0.0 GA has a bug with verifying XML signatures in later (v22+) JDK 7 releases.
-See https://bugster.forgerock.org/jira/browse/OPENAM-2673 and https://bugster.forgerock.org/jira/browse/OPENAM-3920 ; The 11.x point releases require a Forgerock subscription; use OpenAM 12 - or if feely lucky, use an older JDK 7 (v21).
+**Note** I suggest using OpenAM 12.0.
+OpenAM 11.0.0 GA has a bug with verifying XML signatures in later (v22+) JDK 7 releases.
+See https://bugster.forgerock.org/jira/browse/OPENAM-2673 and https://bugster.forgerock.org/jira/browse/OPENAM-3920 ; The 11.x point releases require a Forgerock subscription; or if feely lucky, use an older JDK 7 (v21-).

 ###Step 2